8 MIN READ

-That may help the next project – but it's too late for the project you've just finished.
-What's more, you may have already wasted too much time and too many resources in the project being reviewed, and you could have avoided some of this if you'd done a review part of the way through.
+That may help the next project – but it's too late for the project you've just finished: you may have used too much time and too many resources in the project being reviewed, and you could have avoided some of this if you'd done a review part of the way through.

 It's important to note that AARs aren't limited just to large or formal projects.
 You can use them after staff meetings or regular operational functions, like month-end accounting.
 Also, when a safety incident occurs, an AAR can reveal important lessons.

 An added benefit of the After Action Review process is improved communication and feedback within teams themselves.
 Because the focus is on learning instead of blaming, the process itself leads to improved understanding of team performance, and helps people think about how best to work together to produce better results.